Centre may table bill on Ayodhya temple trust in Winter session

 Although deliberations are still underway, there is a strong possibility that the ministry of culture would be entrusted with the responsibility of piloting the legislation and the subsequent formation of the trust in line with the proposed legislation.

 “ We shall look at the provisions of the proposed legislation if it comes and then react .
-However what I have read off the judgement It does not say that legislation is required to institutionalise the trust .
-The Supreme Court has used it’s remit under Article 142 of the Constitution- substantial justice therefore the direction to the government is not an obiter but a commandment “ senior Congress leader and member of Lok Sabha Manish Tewari said.
+However what I have read of the judgement It does not say that legislation is required to institutionalise the trust .
+The Supreme Court has used its remit under Article 142 of the Constitution--substantial justice -- therefore the direction to the government is not an obiter but a commandment, “ senior Congress leader and member of Lok Sabha Manish Tewari said.